 The exemptions are straightforward:

 When it comes to who can actually submit the report, Montana gives you options.
 Corporate officers and directors can file directly, as can LLC members or managers.
-Your registered agent can handle it for you, or you can authorize any third-party service to submit the report on your behalf.
+Your registered agent can handle it for you, if authorized, or you can authorize any third-party service to submit the report on your behalf.

 Here's what to do: